TharunSivaprakash/22mis0372inventory/README.md

-# Safe Inventory Reservation System
+# nventory Reservation System

-This is a web project that helps online stores sell items safely without double-selling or overselling them.
+This  online stores sell items safely without double-selling or overselling them.
 It holds items for a customer while they are paying, ensuring nobody else can buy them at the same split second.

 ---

-## A Real-World Example (How It Works)
+## A Real-World Example

 Imagine you are booking Movie Tickets online: